4th-motion/eslint-config/README.md

 yarn 4th-eslint-init
 ```

-_Note that any optional stuff (e.g. `@4th-motion/git-hooks`) must be present before this script is executed.
+_Note that any optional stuff (e.g. `git-hooks`) must be present before this script is executed.
 In case you need to run the configuration again, you can use the flag **--force** to run the configuration process again and overwrite all settings._

 <br>